 SAIL has supported ~600 research projects, and invests in developing technologies for increased capacity and capability to improve user experience and support research.
 A major area of development is around storing and using medical images.

 Another evolving capability is the use of Natural Language Processing (NLP) to bring together data derived from handwritten notes such as clinical reports.
 Meaningful information can be extracted from these unstructured data sources enabling the creation of research ready datasets.

-The International Perinatal Outcomes in the Pandemic study (iPOP) ICODA project recognised that COVID-19 lockdowns resulted in substantial fluctuations in preterm birth and stillbirth numbers across different countries.
+The International Perinatal Outcomes in the Pandemic (iPOP) study – one of the International COVID-19 Data Alliance (ICODA) driver projects – recognised that COVID-19 lockdowns resulted in substantial fluctuations in preterm birth and stillbirth numbers across different countries.
 SAIL Databank provided the TRE service for ICODA, housing data from over 30 international data contributors aiming to find out why and how lockdown-connected factors affect perinatal health worldwide.
-Initial findings have been published by the Wellcome Trust and Nature.
+The findings have been published by Wellcome Open Research and Nature Human Behaviour.

 A Strategic Approach to Social Care Data in Wales is a report published by Social Care Wales to develop a data strategy to support social services and social care in Wales.
 SAIL can anonymously link large, population-level social care datasets.
 This includes data on family justice, children in care and care leavers as well as education and health data.
 SAIL provides the capacity to properly understand children’s journeys both into and following care proceedings.